 Michael joined the Nature Conservancy of Canada (NCC) in 2005 as the regional vice-president for Ontario, where he began work on the Norfolk Forests and Long Point Wetlands project.
-To date, this project has secured more than 4,000 acres (1,600 hectares) of prime Carolinian Canada habitat, with many of these properties now being restored.

 In 2016, Michael became the senior vice-president of new conservation strategies for NCC.
-He is responsible for sector-wide conservation initiatives, building networks for applied research, education and innovation in conservation, supporting community conservation programming, among many other responsibilities.
+He was responsible for sector-wide conservation initiatives, building networks for applied research, education and innovation in conservation, supporting community conservation programming, among many other responsibilities.

 Michael retired from NCC in spring 2020.
 His contributions to Canadian conservation were recognized in December 2020, when he received the Order of Canada.